selinbilen/Visualizing-Arrays-and-Pointers/README.md

 5. Is `plistPlist` in row major order?
 If so, `(float *)&(plistPlist[row][col])` should be one greater than the previous row and column in row major (odometer) order.

 Your program should print out the answers to these five questions.
 I have done the first two for you, so all you need to do is compute the answers to questions 3, 4, and 5.

-## Submitting your Lab

-When you are finished debugging your code, make sure to commit and push your repository using git.
-Cut and paste the resulting hashCode into the Lab 05 submission area in the Lab Submissions folder under Content for CS-220 in myCourses.
-You may submit as many times as you wish up to the deadline of midnight tonight (Feb.
-26), only the last submission will be graded.

-## Grading your Submission

-If you turn in your code late, 4 points will be deducted, unless you have received an extension from the professor.
-Any submissions after Thursday will receive a zero grade.

-Missing or lack of attempt to solve the problem will result in a zero grade.

-If your code does not compile, or has an obvious bug, you will get a 3 point deduction for each bug.
-Bugs include things like not invoking the format and print functions for a representative set of variables, not answering the five questions, or lots of extra debug prints occuring in your output.

-We will run `./showArray` and two points will be deducted for each incorrect response.